This Scrambled Egg for Babies recipe could not be easier. Follow the tips to make soft and fluffy eggs, that the whole family will love.

 - A little grated cheese (add at the end of cooking, just before taking it off the heat)

-- Cooked and finely chopped veggies such as pepper (capsicum), mushrooms, leek, tomato.
+- Well-cooked and finely chopped veggies such as pepper (capsicum), mushrooms, leek, and tomato.

 Scrambled eggs are best eaten straight away and as they are so quick and easy to make, it is best to make when needed.
 If you do have leftovers, pop them in an airtight container and refrigerate for up to a day.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.

 - Small Skillet (around 20cm/8") Non-stick or well-seasoned cast-iron skillet works best

 - 1 tablespoon Milk